kubeflow/pipelines/samples/README.md

 dsl-compile --py ./samples/basic/sequential.py --output ~/Desktop/sequential.yaml
 ```

-## Deploy the samples
+## Deploy the Samples
 Upload the generated yaml file through the ML pipeline web console.
 Here is the
 [instructions](https://github.com/googleprivate/ml/blob/master/README.md) to set up Pipelines System.

-## Optional for advanced users: design customized DSL
+## Optional for advanced users: Building Your Components and Use it in Pipelines

-### Requiremnt:
+### Requirement
 Install [docker](https://www.docker.com/get-docker).

 ### Step One: Create A Container For Each Component
 In most cases, you need to create your own container image that includes your program.
 You can find container
 building examples from [here](https://github.com/googleprivate/ml/blob/master/components)(in the directory, go to any subdirectory and then go to “containers” directory).

-If your component creates some outputs to be feeded as inputs to the downstream components, each output has
+If your component creates some outputs to be fed as inputs to the downstream components, each output has
 to be a string and needs to be written to a separate local text file by the container image.
 For example, if a trainer component needs to output the trained model path, it writes the path into a
 local file “/output.txt”.
-In the python class (in step three), you have the chance to indicate how to map the contents
+In the python class (in step three), you have the chance to specify how to map the content
 of local files to component outputs.

 <!---[TODO]: Add how to produce UI metadata.--->